ansys/pyansys-heart/doc/source/getting-started/overview.rst

       LS-DYNA supports other cell models and user-defined models.
 For more information, see the ``*EM_EP`` collection of keywords in the `LS-DYNA manuals <https://lsdyna.ansys.com/manuals/>`_.

 - **Stimulation**
    Tissue stimulation is set by default on the SA node in a four-chamber model and in the left and right apex in case of a left ventricle or biventricular model.
 However, you can define your own stimulation origin and profile.
-For more information, see :ref:`stimulation_definition_example`.

 Mechanics